benAkehurst/stock-price-predictor/README.md

 - `npm run start` in the terminal to get the project running on port:8080

-- Then visit `http://localhost:8080/` in your browser to access the app
+- Then visit `http://localhost:8080/` in your browser to access the app.

 ## Calling the API